Recognize greenwashing

 Greenwashing is the practice of marketing products in a way designed to convince consumers that the product is more environmentally friendly than it actually is.

-The range of products that gets greenwashed is wide, including food, household cleaners, air travel, gasoline, and clothing.
+The range of products that gets greenwashed is broad, including food, household cleaners, air travel, gasoline, and clothing.
 Oil companies have been particularly brazen about it in an attempt to cover the damage from the pollution they create.

 Recognize greenwashing, call it out for what it is, and act accordingly.